 Whether you are applying to be a post-secondary student advisor (one of the good ones, not one of the ones that J.B. had problems with) or for an HR position in the public or private sectors, the key is to emphasize the diverse skill set that you developed throughout the course of your studies.
 Student teaching and the smorgasbord of classes you take throughout your B. Ed degree can be creatively spun to fit a lot of job descriptions.
 Think about presenting yourself using certain keywords and examples to back them up:

-- Experience and extensive instruction in multiple form of communication including public speaking
+- Experience and extensive instruction in multiple forms of communication including public speaking

 - Thorough planning skills